openstack/diskimage-builder/README.md

 Make as many of the following subdirectories as you need, depending on what part of the process you need to customise:

+* root.d: Create or adapt the initial root filesystem content.
+This is where alternative distribution support is added, or customisations such as building on an existing image.
+If no element configures a root, the ubuntu element will be automatically invoked to obtain an Ubuntu image.
+  Runs outside the chroot on the host environment, so should cleanup after itself using the root-finished.d hook.
+  NB: Only one element can use this at a time.

+ * inputs: $ARCH=i386|amd64 $TARGET\_ROOT=/path/to/target/workarea

 * block-device-size.d: Alter the size (in GB) of the disk image.
 This is useful when a particular element will require a certain minimum (or maximum) size.
   You can either error and stop the build, or adjust the size to match.